omznc/nrush/README.md

   - `-i` / `--interactive` - Pick and choose which packages, if any, to update.
 Will default to this if both `-u` and `-i` are supplied.
   - `-d` / `--dev` - Updates devDependencies as well.
 Can be combined with the above.

-Running without any arguments will show you a list of packages that can be updated, and will ask you to update every single one of them.
+Running without any arguments will show you a list of packages that can be updated.

 ## Purpose
 I made this as a personal alternative to `npm-check-updates`, mostly as a challenge to write a less feature-packed, faster version that checks the packages concurrently, resulting in 🔥speed🔥.